cloudprober/cloudprober/docs/content/docs/faq/troubleshooting.md

 The fix for the read-only case is to copy the pre-built database to a writable location at startup and point `$HOME` there.
 (Build it during the Docker build with `certutil` — the runtime image doesn't ship `certutil`.)
-For example, if your image has the database at `/nssdb`, readable by the uid the container runs as (k8s `runAsUser`):
+For example, if your image has the certs database at `/nssdb`, readable by the uid the container runs as (k8s `runAsUser`), you can configure your container command as the following to make chrome use your certs:

 ```yaml
 command: